arijeet-roy/CopartHack/README.md

  41 - Arijeet Roy
  40 - Bipul Tarafdar

-Problem 1 - Please run the DB script before running the JAVA program. included an external library to parse JSON Problem 2 - Included external library to parse JSON
+ Please run the DB script before running the JAVA program.
+Included two external libraries to parse JSON and connect to mySQL which needs to be referenced to the project as an external library.
+ 1. mySql-connector.jar
+ 2. json-simple.jar